 Photo by nrssmith

-Home to an infamous over-stuffed Walrus (so legendary, there is a pub in nearby New Cross called The Fat Walrus).
-Perhaps more importantly, it’s a large, Victorian (yeah, those guys again!) anthropological museum and gardens, with natural history exhibits behind glass cases and a shedload of cool musical instruments—around 1300 of them.
+Home to an infamously over-stuffed Walrus, so legendary that there is a pub in nearby New Cross called The Fat Walrus.
+Perhaps more importantly, it’s a large, Victorian anthropological museum and gardens, with natural history exhibits behind glass cases and a load of cool musical instruments — around 1300 of them.

 Where: Forest Hill